raewtf/raewtf.github.io/_posts/2025-04-08-traffic-jam-manual.md

 - Fixed bug where extra lives would be awarded in Hardcore Mode
 - Flipped button prompts on Game Over screen
 - Added some more stuff floating alongside the clouds
+- Added some different random skins for the cars
+- Correctly read off points as "point" if there's only 1
+- Hopefully fixed bug where Hardcore scores weren't sending properly?

 ## Version 1.0.1
 ### 02.25.2025